 His father’s (Jules “Nicky” Arnstein) real troubles started in 1919 just before Brice was born.
 “Nick,” as most called him, had two penchants in life—for opulence and for getting rich the easy way, which were the causes of his troubles.
 Nick billed himself as a professional gambler when he was introduced to Fanny in Baltimore on an evening in 1912.
 She was on tour; he was there for the racing season.
 One of Fanny’s show girlfriends was desperate for a date and so dragged a reluctant Fanny into a foursome blind date with Nick and a gambler pal.
 Nicky was the epitome of suave and was an absolute charmer.
 “Did I get born!”
 Fanny remarked about their first encounter with her biographer.

-She was just twenty-one and fell for his elegance: his handmade silk shirts, his monograms, his English leather nearly everything, and his seven toothbrushes.
+She was just twenty-one and fell for his elegance: his handmade silk shirts with his monogram, his several, English leather covered boxes of toiletries, and his seven toothbrushes.
 Whenever Nick saw ordinary, 9 to 5’ers rushing to or from work, he called them “suckers.”
 Eventually, Fanny came to understand that Nicky was not just a gambler, but also a con artist and a thief who wasn’t capable of running a business in the straight world although Fanny had tried and tried to help him.
 She forgave Nick the first time he was sent to prison in 1916 for swindling, but not the second time.

 Fanny was allowed two numbers in her first Follies: Lovey Joe by Will Marion Cook and Joe Jordan and another Berlin Yiddish dialect song, Goodbye Becky Cohen.
 From opening night, Fanny was a wild success and so were both of her songs, especially Berlin’s.
 Ziegfeld, who had hired Brice at $75 per week, promptly tore up her contract and gave her a new one “befitting a star.”
 Fanny’s performance put her and Berlin on the road to fame.